trnnick/TStools/README.md

 Note
 -------
-+ Neural network related functions are now maintained in "nnfor" package: https://cran.r-project.org/package=nnfor.
-They are no longer included in TStools.
++ Neural network related functions are now maintained in [nnfor](https://cran.r-project.org/package=nnfor) package that is available on CRAN.
-+ Several functions related to time series exploration and modelling are now maintained in "tsutils" package: https://cran.r-project.org/package=tsutils.
-They are no longer included in TStools.
++ Several functions related to time series exploration and modelling have now graduated to [tsutils](https://cran.r-project.org/package=tsutils) package that is available on CRAN.
+The development version, together with a list of functions can be found [here](https://github.com/trnnick/tsutils).